LauraJones929/portfolio-p1/README.md

 - an 'About Me' section - this gives a detailed insight into who Jess Hynes is and what skills she possesses.
 - media (images and videos) - these are displayed throughout the website.
 Embedded YouTube videos as well as background images to add the desired aesthetic. *Images/videos are credited and sourced throughout.*
 - a list of packages - this informs potential clients/customers of Jess' packages that she has to offer.
-- a contact form - to allow potential clients/customers to get in touch with any enquiries that they may have. *As this project is HTML/CSS focused, the form is static until I have aquired further skills in order to be able to script in the necessary attributes and coding to send form input to a specific destination.*
+- a contact form - to allow potential clients/customers to get in touch with any enquiries that they may have. *As this project is HTML/CSS focused, the form is static and will send any messages submitted to the Code Institure form dump, until I have aquired further skills in order to be able to script in the necessary attributes and coding to send form input to a specific destination.*
 - social media links available at all times throughout site - this allows users to access Jess' social platforms if desired.

 ## **User Experience (UX)**
-### User Stories
+## User Stories
 - **First Time Visitor Goals**
   - As a first time visitor, I want to be able to quickly navigate through the site and see what style and aesthetic Jess brings as I'm interested in booking her for my wedding.
   - As a first time visitor, I want to be able to locate Jess' social media links.